CorentiOS/JeudeNim/README.md

 <img src="https://i.imgur.com/VKqPEpM.png" width="200">

-You can preview the game by downloading the Presentation Video : video_nim.mov
+You can preview this game by downloading the Presentation Video : video_nim.mov

+Thanks for reading !